 Chronic pain will often persist or return quickly.
 There are also at least another 30 physical symptoms that may also appear.
 This is the process I am referring to that occurs in the angry “meditator.”
 He or she is at peace but they are experiencing migraines or their ears are ringing.

 A few years ago I put a label on myself as being “enlightened.”
 In my mind, since I knew so much about being a victim and anger, I thought that I was above diving into that hole.
 What a disaster!
 What occurred was that my angry reactions did not happen as frequently, but the intensity of them overshadowed any benefit.
 Finally, I realized that I go into a victim role many times every day.
 I have committed to being more aware of it and not take any action until my reactivity has passed.

 Awareness and detachment

-The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the whole DOCC project.
+The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the whole DOC project.
 The writing exercise creates an awareness of the troublesome thoughts and there is a space between you and the paper that is connected with vision and feel.
 I have often described it as, “mechanical meditation.”
 You have now separated from them.
-Meditation can now be brought into play as a reprogramming tool in a powerful way.
-It is actually a necessary tool to truly move forward with your healing.
-It enables your nervous system to be more fully connected to the world around you.
-You are able to move away from the pain pathways.